 From the 17th century onward, the Modern Constitution has structured our modern culture; the narrative with which we explain and justify the relationship among ourselves and with the rest of nature.

 Modern culture is fundamentally based on a separation between Nature and Man.
 This narrative holds that Nature is infinite: it gives us unlimited resources and can absorb all the waste we produce.
 Nature is much bigger than us humans, we can do whatever we want and do not need to be concerned about Her.
 Nature is an immense décor that never changes, in front of which we play our human comedies and dramas (note 7).
-Modern culture is also based on the separation between Science and Politics.
-The scientific-technological apparatus produces knowledge and potential, but it is politics that decide how to use them.
+Following from that, modern culture is also based on the separation between Science and Politics.
+The scientific-technological apparatus produces knowledge about nature, but it is politics that decide how to use them by and for man.

 This way of seeing the world and of organizing roles and powers has been useful to go beyond the confusion and desillusions of the Renaissance, generated by “faith, dogma, revelation, authority, charisma, mysticism, divination, visions, gutfeelings or the hermeneutic parsing of sacred text” (Pinker, 2018, p.
 8).
 In this sense we have been modern.
 Society and the lives of individuals have been well organized, separating the various aspects.
 We have created institutions and constitutions to keep apart the various powers.
 We have promoted disciplines, schools, laboratories and specialized museums, to give room to particular ways of seeing the world.

-It is undeniable that all this has improved the human condition (but only the human one …. note 8).
-But it is also true that we have done all this doing as if the problems between humans (!) which inevitably exist when dividing, organizing and institutionalizing do not exist.
-In reality, institutions exist because of continuous fights that are more or less hidden against those that would like to divide, organize and institutionalize things in a different way.
-Under the apparent order of our modern institutions their exists a complex and totally human reality (!) of intrigues, competition, negotiations, compromises and alliances.
+It is undeniable that all this has improved the human condition (but only the human one …. note 8 ).
+But it is also true that we have done all this doing as if the problems between humans (!), which inevitably exist when dividing, organizing and institutionalizing, do not exist.
+In reality, organisations and institutions exist because of continuous often hidden fights against those that would like to divide, organize and institutionalize things in a different way.
+Under the apparent order of our modern institutions there exists a complex and totally human reality (!) of intrigues, competition, negotiations, compromises and alliances.
 In fact, in the Modern Constitution there remained the old dualism of Us and Them as a justification of these fights.

-There is another aspect of Modernity that is little or not discussed at all in the works of Pinker or Rosling but that is addressed, for instance, in the encyclical Laudatio Si’ of Pope Franciss (2015).
-By stressing and maintaining a theoretical division between Science and Politics, scientists have become very efficient because they don’t have to deal with the question whether their inventions are useful or needed for the wellbeing of the collectivity.
+There is another aspect of Modernity that is little or not discussed at all in the works of Pinker or Rosling but that is addressed, for instance, in the encyclical Laudato Sì of Pope Francis (2015).
+By stressing and maintaining a theoretical division between Science and Politics, scientists have become very efficient because they don’t have to deal with the question whether their inventions are useful or needed for the well-being of the collectivity.
 That is a question that politicians decide upon.
-In strong collusion with the world of production politicians promise growth and profit under the conditions that the scientific-technological apparatus keeps producing stuff for consumption.
+In strong collusion with the world of production politicians can promise growth and profit under the conditions that the scientific-technological apparatus keeps producing stuff for consumption.
 Again one does as if waste of people and products, the loss of social cohesion, the degradation of the natural environment, produced by that modern culture, itself degraded to consumerism, do not exist.

 It becomes ever more visible and clear that the modern culture, e.g. the story we tell ourselves about the division between Nature and Man, between Science and Politics, does not longer fit with everyday’s reality (note 9).